A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

-where ``$||\cdot||_*$'' means the dual norm of $||\cdot||$ and $\triangledown$ is the operator for computing partial derivatives of the loss function with respect to input of neural network $\mathbf{F}$.
-The preceding observation indicates that corresponding to the same (and potentially large) perturbation upper bound $\epsilon$, the loss incurred by grey-box attacks is upper bounded by the loss incurred by white-box attacks.
-This suggests us to focus on the robustness of classifier $f$ against the optimal white-box attack because it accommodates the worst-case scenario.
-It is worth mentioning that our observation, which applies to an arbitrary perturbation upper bound $\epsilon$, enhances an earlier insight that holds for a small perturbation upper bound $\epsilon$ \cite{demontis2018intriguing}.}
+The preceding observation shows that corresponding to the same perturbation upper bound $\eta$, the loss incurred by grey-box attacks is upper bounded by the loss incurred by white-box attacks.
+This suggests us to focus on the robustness of classifier $f$ against the optimal white-box attack.

-\subsubsection{Principle 3: Using ensemble of classifiers rather than a single one (i.e., not putting all eggs in one basket)}
+\subsubsection{Principle 3: Not putting all eggs in one basket}

-This is suggested by the observation that no single classifier may be effective against all kinds of evasions.
-Worse yet, we may not know the kinds of evasions the attacker uses to generate adversarial examples.
-Therefore, we propose using {\it ensemble} learning to enhance the robustness of neural networks based malware classifiers.

-An ensemble can be constructed by many methods (e.g., bagging, boosting, or stacking multiple classifiers).
-The generalization error of an ensemble decreases significantly with the ensemble size when the base classifiers are effective and mutual independent {\cite{doi:10.1080/01621459.1963.10500830}}.
-For example, {\it random subspace}~\cite{709601_rss} is seemingly particularly suitable for formulating malware classifier ensembles because the dimension of malware feature vectors is often very high, which indicates a high vulnerability of malware classifiers to adversarial examples~\cite{7917369,simon2018adversarial}.
+This is suggested by the observation that no single classifier may be effective against all kinds of attacks.
+An ensemble can be built by many methods (e.g., bagging, boosting, or stacking) \cite{zhou2012ensemble}.
+For example, {\it random subspace}~\cite{709601_rss} is seemingly particularly suitable for formulating malware classifier ensembles owing to the high dimensional feature vector of malware, which indicates a high vulnerability of classifiers to adversarial malware examples~\cite{7917369,demontis2019adversarial}.